 Persuasionwas the last novel that Jane Austen completed.
 It was published in 1817, after her death the year before.
 The novel focuses on Anne Eliot, a twenty-seven years old English woman whose family starts renting their home to an Admiral and his wife.
 This novel, as is the case with others as well, features events and stressors that were present in Austen’s life as well.
 Anne Eliot is considered to be one of Austen’s best heroines

-Sense and Sensibilitywas published anonymously as three volumes in 1811.
+Sense and Sensibilitywas published anonymously in three volumes in 1811.
 Itis set in London and Sussex between 1792 and 1797 and follows the Dashwood sisters, Elinor and Marianne.
-The two navigate their contemporary world while dealing with relationships and trying to maintain good sense.
+The two navigate their contemporary world while dealing with relationships and trying to maintain the good sense.

-Emmais set in Highbury, Randalls and Downwell Abbey.
+Emmais set in Highbury, Randalls, and Downwell Abbey.
 It follows Emma, a headstrong young woman who thoughtlessly interferes with other people’s lives and relationships.
-She’s blinded by her desire to matchmake and intangles herself in relationships that finally force her to take a long hard look at her own emotions.She eventually learns her lesson though and transforms into a much more thoughtful person.
+She’s blinded by her desire to matchmake and entangles herself in relationships that finally force her to take a long hard look at her own emotions.She eventually learns her lesson though and transforms into a much more thoughtful person.

 Jane Austen was born in Steventon Rectory, Hampshire, England on the 16th of December 1775.
 Unfortunately, little is known about Jane Austen’s life except for that which comes from letters she wrote to his family.
 Of the 3,000 letters she is thought to have written during her lifetime, only 161 have survived.
 Most of these were written to Austen’s sister, Cassandra, who burnt a great deal of them.